wp-plugins/wp-currencies/README.txt

 `format_currency( $amount, $currency_code, $symbol )`
 Formats a given amount (integer or float) using specified currency data and returns the number with the currency symbol.
 For example: `format_currency( 1025.980, 'USD' )` will return `1,025.98 $`.
 Pass `$symbol` to false if you don't want the currency symbol to appear in the output.

+`currency_exists( $currency_code )`
+You can use this helper function to check if a currency (as a 3-letter ISO code) exists in database and can be used in operations with the other functions.

 == API ==